orduek/orduek.github.io/_pages/about.md

   - /about.html
 ---

 My Name is Or Duek.
-Currently I am a post-doctorate associate, working at the Yale University School of Medicine with the collaborative supervision of Drs.
-Ilan Harpaz-Rotem[lab page](https://www.ptsdstresslab.org/) and Ifat Levy[lab page](https://levydecisionlab.org/).
+I am a post-doctorate associate, working at the Yale University School of Medicine with the collaborative supervision of Drs.
+Ilan Harpaz-Rotem [lab page](https://www.ptsdstresslab.org/) and Ifat Levy [lab page](https://levydecisionlab.org/).